-Delhi flooding: Over 23,000 evacuated as Yamuna continues to flow above danger mark
+Watch: Many parts of Delhi remain flooded as Yamuna flows above danger mark

-Many areas in the capital city – including Rajghat as well as Mathura Road and Bhagwan Das road near the Supreme Court – remained flooded.

-The authorities in Delhi have evacuated 23,692 persons from areas along the Yamuna river amid flooding in several parts of the national capital, ANI reported on Friday.
+The authorities have evacuated 23,692 persons from areas along the Yamuna river amid the flooding.

-For the past two days, several areas in Delhi have been flooded due to overflowing water from the Yamuna river.
+Several parts of Delhi remained flooded on Friday due to overflowing water from the Yamuna river.
 At many places, water gushed into homes as well as commercial establishments and roads were inundated.

-At 6 am on Friday, the Yamuna water level decreased to 208.46 metres, but stayed above the danger mark of 205.33 metres, the Hindustan Times reported.
+At 10 am on Friday, the Yamuna water level decreased to 208.38 metres, but stayed above the danger mark of 205.33 metres, ANI reported.
 On Thursday evening, it had reached a record level of 208.66 metres, over a metre above the previous record of 207.49 metres registered in 1978.

-Many areas in Delhi, including Rajghat as well as Mathura Road and Bhagwan Das road near the Supreme Court, remained flooded.
+Many areas in Delhi, including Rajghat as well as Mathura Road and Bhagwan Das road near the Supreme Court, remained submerged.

 Videos on social media showed the road around the city’s historical Red Fort under water.
 The monument was closed for the public on Thursday and the order remains in force on Friday.